PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-11 10:15:09
+Last updated: 2024-04-11 10:15:44
-Random Quote: Nobody exists on purpose.
-Nobody belongs anywhere.
-We're all going to die.
-Come watch TV? - Morty Smith
+Random Quote: The beautiful thing about getting high is that time ceases to exist. - Rue Bennett